...

 CoQ10 Side Effects and Safety UK — Everything You Need to Know

-Written by Chris Jones, Social Media Manager at Nutrivity with 7+ years in the supplement industry.
+Last Updated May 2026 | By Chris Jones Social Media Manager at Nutrivity (7+ years in the UK supplement industry)

 CoQ10 has one of the most reassuring safety profiles of any widely used supplement, with decades of clinical research and widespread use producing a consistent picture: it is well-tolerated by most adults at standard doses, with no serious adverse effects identified at doses up to 1200mg daily in clinical studies.
 That said, no supplement is entirely without risk for all people in all circumstances, and understanding the known side effects, contraindications, and drug interactions is important for safe and informed use.